StephaneCanu/Deep_learning_lecture/README.md

-# Deep learning introductory lecture
+# Deep learning: an historical perspective
 ## Description
 This repository contain the sildes of the introduction to deep learning 3h lecture given at the ECAS-ENBIS 1-Day Summer School, on the 6 of september, 2018
 ([00_Main_Deep_2018.pdf](https://github.com/StephaneCanu/Deep_learning_lecture/blob/master/00_Main_Deep_2018.pdf))